Karthi-DStech/Denoising-Diffusion-Probablistic-Models-for-Biomaterial-Discovery/README.md

 # Denoising-Diffusion-Probablistic-Models-for-Biomaterial-Discovery

-# Denoising Diffusion Probablistic Models - DDPM

 **Diffusion Model Training for Image Generation using Mnist Dataset**

-This project contains the code necessary to train a diffusion model for Biomaterial Discovery.
+This project contains the code to train a diffusion model for Biomaterial Discovery.
 It includes a PyTorch implementation of the U-Net model, several building blocks used in the model architecture, and scripts for training and logging.

 ### Generated One-by-One Biomaterial after 32_000 Epochs